Clint Zavaras

-Zavaras was picked in the third round of the 1985 MLB draft.
+Zavaras graduated from Mullen High School in Denver in 1985.
+The Mariners selected him in the third round of the 1985 MLB draft.
 On June 3, 1989, he made his MLB debut against Hall of Famer Nolan Ryan and the Texas Rangers.
-Zavaras took the loss in the game, giving up 3 runs in the 8th inning, while Ryan threw a one-hitter for a 6–1 victory.
+Zavaras took the loss, giving up 4 runs in 8 innings, while Ryan threw a one-hitter for a 6–1 victory.
+He earned his only MLB win after throwing 5 scoreless innings against the Oakland Athletics on August 7.
+In 10 starts, he went 1–6 with a 5.19 earned run average (ERA).